nemster/radix_pump/README.md

 No one can retrieve pool fees, the paid base coins just get into the pool itself.
 The effect is a coin price increase.

+Once a pool is created it is not possible to increase its fees but only reduce them.

 ## Hooks

 Hooks are external components authomatically called by RadixPump when certain operations are performed.